Skip to main content

 -T, [--typescript], [--no-typescript] # Generate TypeScript files and install TypeScript dependencies.
 Default: false

-[--rspack], [--no-rspack] # Use Rspack instead of Webpack as the bundler.
-Default: false
+[--rspack], [--no-rspack] # Use Rspack (default) as the bundler; pass --no-rspack to use Webpack

 [--pro], [--no-pro] # Install React on Rails Pro with Node Renderer.
 Default: false